iskandar/cordite-network-map-service/README.md

 ### Retrieving the NetworkMap `network-map-truststore.jks`

-If you wish to use the doorman protocol to register a node as per defined by [Corda](https://docs.corda.net/permissioning.html#connecting-to-a-compatibility-zone) you will need the network's `network-map-truststore.jks`.
+If you wish to use the doorman protocol to register a node as per [Corda](https://docs.corda.net/permissioning.html#connecting-to-a-compatibility-zone) you will need the network's `network-map-truststore.jks`.

-You can do this using the url `<network-map-url>/network-map/truststore`
+You can do this using the url `<network-map-url>/network-map/truststore`.

 ## Certman protocol